top of page

 There is also a Monitoring & System Response (MSR) FMEA, which is highly specialized and used by a relatively small number of teams, so this article will primarily refer to DFMEAs and PFMEAs.

-A core tool used in Step 1 is "The 5 Ts" which defines:
+A core tool used in Step 1 is "The 5 Ts" which define:

 • Intent